nielsoffice/WPSPPagination/README.md

 	'posts_per_page' => 11,
 	'post_type'      => 'blog',
-	'orderby'        => 'date', // must be query by date OR post_date 'order'          => 'DESC', // must be DESC
+	'orderby'        => 'date', // must be query by 'date' OR 'id' OR 'author' OR 'type' OR  'rand' OR 'comment_count'
+        'order'          => 'DESC', // must be DESC

   ];

+  // Parent page or main page query
   $wp_require_query = new WP_Query($args);

  // On single page